 “Some people think writer’s block is like a dam.
-The ideas are backed up but will flow again eventually.
+All the ideas are backed up.
 Others think it’s a drought, and eventually, the rain will come.
 Writer’s block is when the river is still flowing as usual, but the water’s turned to piss.
 The flow is still there, but there’s nothing worth drinking.” – Daniel Coffman, author, Four From Below

 “Writer’s Block is a funny thing.
 I think it comes from trying to come up with something perfect.
 The perfect topic.
 The foolproof opening sentence.
 The ideal follow-up sentence.
 The faultless closing sentence.
 And for the most part, we overthink it.
 We end up blocking ourselves from thinking of what to do next because we just want to get the damn thing right.” – Rey Moralde, writer, The No-Look Pass

 “My writer’s block generally stems from self-doubt, when I start wondering why the hell anyone might care what I have to say about a subject.
 I’m usually working on multiple projects at the same time, and I often find that if I’m struggling with one, it cripples my other writing because it starts occupying all my thoughts and I’ll set aside time to work on it, then spend all that time thinking about how stupid it is and what a colossal waste of time it has been and how if I actually practiced what I believe about sunk costs I would scrap it altogether and move on.